 Cycling out of Pu Chi Fa after breakfast another treat awaits in the form of what is arguably Thailand's most wonderful ride.
-For the next thirty-six kilometres we follow a ridge that undulates through wonderful scenery with stunning views across softly textured valleys.
-The temperature rises and the vegetation changes from farm land to jungle as we slowly loose one thousand vertical metres of altitude cruising down to a lovely little riverside park where we can enjoy a picnic lunch.
+For the next thirty-six kilometres, we follow a ridge that undulates through wonderful scenery with stunning views across softly textured valleys.
+The temperature rises and the vegetation changes from farmland to jungle as we slowly lose one thousand vertical metres of altitude cruising down to a lovely little riverside park where we can enjoy a picnic lunch.
 The afternoon’s ride is of an altogether different flavour as we wind through lowland villages and rural scenes to the town of Thaon at the end of a thoroughly delightful day.

 DAY 11: Chiang Rai